 To ensure appropriate coordination and completeness of the CAR Committee reporting responsibilities, senior managers should promptly notify OARC of any external audits or reviews.
-OARC will coordinate its audit efforts with those of the Auditor of Public Accounts or other external auditing agencies by participating in the planning and definition of the scope of proposed audits so the work of all auditing groups is complementary, and their combined efforts provide comprehensive, cost-effective audit coverage for the university.
-The Vice President for Audit, Risk, and Compliance and Chief Risk Officer will work with the appropriate members of management to determine the level of involvement of OARC, if any, in the performance of each external audit.
+OARC will coordinate its audit efforts with those of the Auditor of Public Accounts or other external auditing agencies by participating in the planning and definition of the scope of proposed audits, so the work of all auditing groups is complementary, and their combined efforts provide comprehensive, cost-effective audit coverage for the university.
+The Vice President for Audit, Risk, and Compliance and Chief Risk Officer, in consultation with the Chief Audit Executive, will work with the appropriate members of management to determine the level of involvement of OARC, if any, in the performance of each external audit.
 Duplication of work will be avoided as much as possible.